dkaulukukui/Pi_Ethereum_Price_Ticker/README.md

 # Pi_Ethereum_Price_Ticker

-Python script that continuously grabs the current etheruem price via coinbase API and displays it via a SURE 0832 LED matrix display
+Python script that continuously grabs the current etheruem price via coinbase API and displays it via a SURE 0832 LED matrix display.
+Should work with any of the other more readily available HT1632 matrix led displays currenlty available with some minor modifications.

 ## Prerequisites